margostino/stockball/README.md

 # StockBall ![](./documentation/images/stock-logo.png)

+⚠️ A new verison of this repo is called [Anfield](https://github.com/margostino/anfield)

 Every football player in Premier League in a trading system. 😃 ⚽ 🏴󠁧󠁢󠁥󠁮󠁧󠁿

 This is a lab experiment to be able to process real-time data from every match in Premier League and score every player performance given certain pre-defined rules.